jobala/blog/content/posts/basic-vim-config.md

   - vim
 ---

-Vim is powerful editor that evolves to match your needs, it can be a peashooter or a howitzer depending on what you want to use it for.
+Vim is a powerful editor that evolves to match your needs, it can be a peashooter or a howitzer depending on what you want to use it for.
 This article helps you setup Vim for basic text editing and use it as a substitute for notepad.
 Vim is configured through a **.vimrc** which should be in your root directory, `touch ~/.vimrc` and open the file in your favourite text editor.

 ### Essential Settings